Scrid

 Guns are the leading cause of death in children,

-mention my thoughts in response
+mention my thoughts in response to getting stuck

-to getting stuck behind a yellow bus.
+behind a school bus.

 *